kodecocodes/i9t/swift-2/swift-2.markdown

 6. Execute `validate(string:)` for each rule, note that you must precede the call with `try` as this method can throw
 7. Catch any errors of the type `StringValidationError`
 8. Capture the error in your `errors` array
 9. If some error other than `StringValidationError` is thrown, crash with a message including which error occurred.
-This is optional depending on your API design.
-In this case it would be a developer error that this occurred and it is best to be aware of it as soon as possible, crashes are a simple way to make that obvious.
-In production code you may prefer to log the error and move on as long as doing so would not put your application in an unstable state.
+Like a switch statement, your error catching has to be exhaustive, or you'll get a compiler error.
 10. Return the resultant tuple.
 If there are no errors validation passed, return the array of errors even if empty.

 Excellent!
 Now any and every `StringValidator` that you implement will have this method by default so that you do not need to copy/paste it in everywhere.
 Time to implement your very first `StringValidationRule`, starting with the first error type `.MustStartWith`.
+Add the following code to the playground:

 ```
 struct StartsWithCharacterStringValidationRule: StringValidationRule {